Matthew Jones (musician)

 Matthew Jones (born 1974) is a British violist, violinist and composer primarily known for his international performance work as a soloist, recitalist and chamber musician.
-He also holds a Viola Professorship and is Head of Chamber Music at Guildhall School of Music and Drama, and runs an in-demand performance health consultancy practice.
+He is also a professor of viola and head of chamber music at Guildhall School of Music and Drama, and runs an in-demand performance health consultancy practice.
 He is fluent in Italian.

 Biography

 Jones was born in Swansea, Wales, and began studying violin at the age of five.
 After graduating with a first class degree in mathematics from the University of Warwick, he studied violin at the Royal College of Music in London and viola privately with violist Rivka Golani.

 Performing career

 Hailed by The Strad magazine as "a worthy successor to Lionel Tertis" and winner of the prize for the most promising British entrant at the 2003 Lionel Tertis International Viola Competition, Jones is violist of the Bridge Duo (viola and piano), the Debussy Ensemble (flute, viola and harp) and violinist with Ensemble MidtVest (an innovative ten-piece ensemble based in Denmark).
 He can frequently be seen performing in major international concert venues such as the Royal Festival Hall, the Royal Albert Hall and Wigmore Hall in London, Forbidden City Concert Hall in Beijing and Carnegie Hall where he made his critically acclaimed US recital debut in 2008.

 Jones has commissioned numerous works and given many world and European premieres, and champions neglected viola works through recitals and recordings.
 He is in demand as a concerto soloist, performing with such orchestras as the RTÉ National Symphony Orchestra.

 Jones was the only British-based violist to be invited to perform at the 2010 International Viola Congress in Cincinnati, and was also a member of the Badke String Quartet when they won the 2007 Melbourne International Chamber Music Competition.